 However, you can use the marital adjustment to reduce the impact your spouse’s income has on your Chapter 13 plan payment.
 The marital adjustment allows you to deduct your non-filing spouse’s separate and personal expenses from his or her income.

 You will find that the jurisdiction will view the martial deduction differently.
-However, some examples of items that can be included in the marital deduction are:
+Some examples of marital deduction:

 - Non-filing spouse’s car loan payments and vehicle expenses;